*Superior technology strategies with agile digital management*

 A contribution by Dr. Andreas Kipp and Dr. Alexander Fuchs (Short Version) --- 06/01/2021

 The technological, especially the digital throughput, will be the defining and dominant element of this decade.
 This ultimately leads to a recognizable and growing dominance of the technology sector.
-In all industries that are not originally digital, a superior technology strategy - embedded in the overall strategy for a sustainable unique business model - and its successful and efficient implementation should be given top priority on the executive agenda.
+In all industries that are not originally digital, a superior technology strategy - embedded in the overall strategy for a sustainable unique business model - and its successful and efficient implementation should be given top priority on the executive agenda, in particular of the CEO and CFO.

 This leads to necessary rebalancing in the organization, with data and digital sovereignty being integral.
 Companies need to use the strengths of their industrial experience and invest in proprietary, agile digital solutions - e.g. Cloud solutions, Information Technology versus Operational Technology solutions (IT/OT) etc. - with a targeted use of resources.
 In this way, every company and organization can maintain its own unique identity with regard to the digital impact on its products, services and operations (from Sourcing, R&D to Sales) under competitive aspects.